Hello Charlie: Production

 The principal photography of the film started in mid-July 2020 during the pandemic.
-Actor Aadar Jain announced the wrap of the film schedule on 26 September 2020.

 Soundtrack

 The film's music was composed by Tanishk Bagchi, Gourov Dasgupta, Kanika Kapoor, Rishi Rich, Kiranee and Don D Marley and the lyrics are written by Vayu, Kumaar and Shellee, while John Stewart Eduri composed the background score.

 Release

 The film was released on 9 April 2021 on Amazon Prime Video.